October 23, 2014

-The annual Richey Lecture will be held on Thursday, November 7th at 7pm.
-Our speaker will be Hazel Markus, Ph.D., a Davis-Brack Professor from Stanford University.
-Dr. Markus will present "Clash!
-How to Thrive in the Multicultural World" at the St. Louis Room in the Busch Student Center.
+The annual Richey Lecture will be held on Thursday, October 23rd at 7pm.
+Our speaker will be Craig A. Anderson, Ph.D., a Distingished Professor from Iowa State University.
+Dr. Anderson will present "Prosocial and antisocial effects of video games on aggression and violence" at the St. Louis Room in the Busch Student Center.
 The lecture is open to the public.

 About the Dr. Marjorie H. Richey Lecture